Exergetic Port-Hamiltonian Systems Modeling Language: Introduction

-The first law of thermodynamics just restates a well-known fact from mechanics, namely that energy is a conserved quantity.
-However, instead of considering directly the mechanical and electromagnetic energy associated to microscopic degrees of freedom, a thermodynamic model with local equilibrium resorts to a phenomenological description called internal energy, which is considered to depend on a number of extensive properties, including entropy, and possibly further mechanical or electromagnetic state variables which are observable on the considered macroscopic scale.
+The first law of thermodynamics restates a fact known from mechanics, namely that energy is a conserved quantity.
+However, instead of considering directly the mechanical and electromagnetic energy associated to microscopic degrees of freedom, a thermodynamic model with local equilibrium resorts to a phenomenological description.
+This so-called internal energy is considered to depend on a number of extensive properties, including entropy, and possibly further mechanical or electromagnetic state variables which are observable on the considered macroscopic scale.
 These quantities then serve as the state variables of a coarse-grained description.
-Moreover, temperature is the derivative of the internal energy with respect to entropy.
-Similarly, pressure is given by the derivative with respect to volume and the chemical potential is the derivative with respect to mass, see e.g.~\cite{1985Callen}.
+Moreover, temperature is defined as the derivative of the internal energy with respect to entropy.
+Similarly, pressure is given by the derivative with respect to volume and the chemical potential is the derivative with respect to mass, see, e.g.,~\cite{1985Callen}.

-Classical mechanics and electromagnetism exhibit reversible dynamics, meaning that one could in principle arrive again at the initial condition by reversing the direction of time (although for many systems this would be impossible due to chaos).
-Incomplete knowledge about the microscopic state immediately leads to irreversible dynamics and an irreversible dynamics in turn leads to a growth of entropy, as information (e.g.~about the initial state of the system) is lost in the process.
-This is reflected by the second law of thermodynamics which states that the entropy of an isolated system never decreases and that the system evolves towards a state of maximum entropy, see e.g.~\cite{2005Oettinger}.
+Models in classical mechanics and electromagnetism exhibit reversible dynamics, meaning that one could in principle arrive again at the initial condition by formally reversing the direction of time (although for many systems this would be practically impossible due to chaos).
+Incomplete knowledge about the microscopic state immediately leads to an irreversible dynamics and an irreversible dynamics in turn leads to a growth of entropy, as information (e.g.~about the initial state of the system) is lost as the system evolves.
+This is reflected by the second law of thermodynamics which states that the entropy of an isolated system never decreases and that the system evolves towards a state of maximum entropy, see, e.g.,~\cite{2005Oettinger}.
 In other words, the uncertainty about the microscopic state can only grow, not decrease.